-The shell’s cover plate called the « Turbo Rugueux », localized on Mediterranean shores, symbolize Sainte Lucie’s eyes.
-It’s say that wearing one wards off bad luck, and boosts good luck : is judged as a lucky charm in Corsica.
-It should be noted that we find variants of this symbolism in all Mediterranean basin and beyond that, especially in Indonesia.
+The shellfish’s coverplate called “Turban Snail”, localised on the Mediterranean shores, symbolises Saint Lucy’s eyes.
+It is said that wearing one wards off bad luck, and boosts good luck.
+It should be noted that we variants of this symbolism can be found in all the Mediterranean basin and beyond that, especially in Indonesia.

-The Corsican flag, A Bandera Corsa
+The Corsican Flag, A Bandera Corsa

-A moorish servant was plotting against the King of Aragon.
-A Corsican foiled the plot by bringing the Moorish heard in a white sheet.
-Grateful, the king said to him: “From now on, it will be the flag of your country”.
-During the Saracen invasions, the Corsicans would impale the heads of the Moorish officers, who could be recognized thanks to their white headbands around their foreheads.
-During the battles, as a trophy, Corsican would take a psychological advantage over their attackers.
+Moorish servant was plotting against the King of Aragon.
+A Corsican foiled the plot by bringing the Moor’s head in a white sheet.
+Grateful, the king said to him: “From now on, this will be the flag of your country”.
+During the Saracen invasions, Corsicans would impale the heads of the Moorish officers – who could be recognised thanks to the white headbands tied around their foreheads.
+During battles, brandishing the heads as trophies, Corsicans would take a psychological advantage over their attackers.

-In 1745, when Ghjuvan Petru Gaffori attacked the citadel of Bastia which was besieged by the Genovese and he adopted this flag.
+In 1745, when Ghjuvan Petru Gaffori attacked the citadel of Bastia – which was besieged by the Genovese – he adopted this flag.
 The headband was lifted up as a symbol of “Corsica opened its eyes”.

-The “Mazzeru” is a wizard who foresee the death of a human being during his dreams.
-He hunts and kills the first wild beast that he finds, turn it over, and see on him the face of a closing person who is going to die in one year and 3 days.
+The “Mazzeru” is a sorcerer who predicts the death of human beings during his dreams.
+He hunts and kills the first wild beast that he finds, turn it over, and sees on its face the face of a person from his entourage who will die shortly.
+After that their lifespan cannot exceed one year and 3 days.